openhab/openhab-docker/README.md

 *  `EXTRA_JAVA_OPTS`=""
 *  `USER_ID`=9001 (*)

 (*) `USER_ID` is available since version 2.1.0-snapshot.
-By default the openhab user in the container is running with:
+By default the openHAB user in the container is running with:

 * `uid=9001(openhab) gid=9001(openhab) groups=9001(openhab)`

 **Parameters**

 * `-p 8080` - the port of the webinterface
-* `-v /openhab/conf` - openhab configs
+* `-v /openhab/conf` - openHAB configs
-* `-v /openhab/userdata` - openhab userdata directory
+* `-v /openhab/userdata` - openHAB userdata directory
 * `--device=/dev/ttyUSB0` - attach your devices like RFXCOM or Z-Wave Sticks to the container

 ## Building the image